-We operate in approximately 70 countries throughout the world to provide a comprehensive range of services and products to the energy industry.
+We operate in more than 80 countries throughout the world to provide a comprehensive range of services and products to the energy industry.
 A significant amount of our consolidated revenue is derived from the sale of services and products to major, national, and independent oil and natural gas companies worldwide.
 The industry we serve is highly competitive with many substantial competitors in each segment of our business.
-During the first three months of 2018, based upon the location of the services provided and products sold, 58% of our consolidated revenue was from the United States, compared to 49% of consolidated revenue from the United States in the first three months of 2017.
+During the first nine months of 2018, based upon the location of the services provided and products sold, 59% of our consolidated revenue was from the United States, compared to 53% of consolidated revenue from the United States in the first nine months of 2017.
 No other country accounted for more than 10% of our revenue.